 View Tracks →A full day of talks, panels, and conversations with leading voices in AI from across Africa and beyond.
 Open to anyone — no hackathon participation required.

-Get Tickets →Fintech in Africa is not a solved problem.
+Fintech in Africa is not a solved problem.
 There are still processes that need to be optimised for scale, people without bank accounts, informal traders outside financial infrastructure, and legacy institutions sitting on data AI could help unlock.

 Hospitals that cannot always be relied on.
 Supply chains under pressure.
 Communities where care does not reach.
 Build around weak infrastructure — not despite it.

 Designed across two full weekends so you can go through the motions like real builders.
+Every session is available to join in person in Lagos or virtually — exact details will be provided to registered participants.

 Kick off at an amazing location, meet your team, and learn a few things together